Place names of Palestine: Features

+Haim Ben-David notes that the word "caphar" appears just once in the Hebrew Bible (for Cephar-ammoni) but much more frequently in later sources, which implies it is of Aramaic origin and was introduced to the area only during the Second Temple period.

 Deities

 Other place names preserve the names of Semitic gods and goddesses from ancient times.
 For example, the name of the goddess Anat survives in the name of the village of 'Anata, believed to be site of the ancient city of Anathoth.
+The name Beit Shemesh means ‘House [of] Šamaš’, indicating that it was a site of worship of the Canaanite sun-deity Šapaš/Šamaš.

 Direct translations

 In some cases the original name was simply translated, such as the ancient city of Dan (דן, "judge") which turned into the Arabic Tell el-Qadi, "mound of the judge".
 However, the original name of the city was preserved in the nearby source of the Jordan river, which had the name "Dhan" (ضان).

 Other examples are the names of Capitolias, which was referred to in the 6th century Talmud in Aramaic as Bet Reisha, and was later translated to Arabic as Beit Ras, and the Ladder of Tyre, also known in Rabbinic literature as Lavanan or Lavlavan (from the לבן, "white"), was later translated into Arabic as Ras el-Bayda (White head), and into Latin by the Crusaders, as Album Promontorium.